 Dr. Cecilia Passadore

 Cecilia is one of the founding members and co-directors of the research and conservation group Cetáceos Uruguay.
-She is a MSc. student investigating about marine mammal interactions with the Uruguayan pelagic longline fishery that operates in the South-western Atlantic Ocean, with emphasis in by-catch, depredation and distribution of orcas (Orcinus orca).
-Since 2006, she has been part of Franciscana Project, working on artisanal fisheries by-catch of Franciscana (Pontoporia blainvillei).
-She also co-directs a project about cetacean distribution in Antarctic waters that is part of the Census of Antarctic Marine Life.
-Since the beginning of Cetáceos Uruguay she works on its environmental education program, currently co-coordinating Arenas Project, a project directed to teachers along the Uruguayan coast.
+She is a Master's student researching marine mammal interactions with the Uruguayan pelagic longline fishery in the Southwest Atlantic, focusing on orca (Orcinus orca) bycatch, prey capture, and distribution.
+Since 2006, she has been part of the Franciscana Project, which focuses on Franciscana dolphin (Pontoporia blainvillei) bycatch in artisanal fisheries.
+She also leads a project on the distribution of cetaceans in Antarctic waters, which is part of the Census of Antarctic Marine Life.
+Since the creation of Cetáceos Uruguay, she has worked on its environmental education program and currently coordinates the YAQU PACHA Arenas Project, a project aimed at teachers along the Uruguayan coast.

 Dr. María Nube Szephegyi

-María is one of the founding members and co-directors of the research and conservation group Cetáceos Uruguay.
-Currently she is a MSc. student, being her thesis based on franciscana dolphin (Pontoporia blainvillei) distribution in relation to environmental variables.
-She has been part of Franciscana Project since 2006, working on artisanal and industrial fisheries by-catch and has been also part of the environmental education program of Cetáceos Uruguay, co-coordinating Arenas Project, a project directed to teachers along the Uruguayan coast.
+María is one of the founding members and co-directors of the research and protection group Team Cetáceos Uruguay.
+She is currently an MSc.
+Student and is working on her dissertation on the distribution of the Franciscana dolphin (Pontoporia blainvillei) in relation to environmental variables.
+Since 2006, she has been part of the YAQU PACHA Franciscana project, which focuses on bycatch in artisanal and industrial fisheries.
+She is also part of the Environmental Education Program of Cetáceos Uruguay and coordinates the Team Arenas Project, a project targeting teachers along the Uruguayan coast.